biolink/biolink-model/docs/index.md

      * [ChemicalToGeneAssociation](ChemicalToGeneAssociation.md) - An interaction between a chemical entity and a gene or gene product.
      * [ChemicalToPathwayAssociation](ChemicalToPathwayAssociation.md) - An interaction between a chemical entity and a biological process or pathway.
      * [ContributorAssociation](ContributorAssociation.md) - Any association between an entity (such as a publication) and various agents that contribute to its realisation
+     * [DiseaseOrPhenotypicFeatureToGeneticInheritanceAssociation](DiseaseOrPhenotypicFeatureToGeneticInheritanceAssociation.md) - An association between either a disease or a phenotypic feature and its mode of (genetic) inheritance.
      * [DiseaseOrPhenotypicFeatureToLocationAssociation](DiseaseOrPhenotypicFeatureToLocationAssociation.md) - An association between either a disease or a phenotypic feature and an anatomical entity, where the disease/feature manifests in that site.
      * [DiseaseToExposureEventAssociation](DiseaseToExposureEventAssociation.md) - An association between an exposure event and a disease.
      * [DiseaseToPhenotypicFeatureAssociation](DiseaseToPhenotypicFeatureAssociation.md) - An association between a disease and a phenotypic feature in which the phenotypic feature is associated with the disease in some way.